Updated June 2020

 - for which, in the case of an inter-provincial co-productions, not less than 20% of the cost of producing the production is in respect of the Ontario portion of the production

-- which has an agreement with an Ontario-based distributor or a Canadian broadcaster to be shown in Ontario within two years of completion, and if for television, is guaranteed to be shown between 7:00 p.m. and 11:00 p.m. (an exception is made to the prime time requirement in the case of children’s programming)
+- which has an agreement with an Ontario-based distributor or a Canadian broadcaster to be shown in Ontario within two years of completion, and if for television, is guaranteed to be shown between 7:00 p.m. and 11:00 p.m. in a minimum 30 minute time slot (an exception is made to the prime time and minimum time slot requirements in the case of children’s programming);

 - which is not in an excluded genre (such as news or current affairs, talk shows*, game shows, sports shows, awards shows, fundraising shows, reality television, pornography, or advertising).